paralab/Saena_Public/README.md

 saena::options opts; // use the default options.

-// or this command can be used, instead of the above command, to pass an xml options file.
+// or the following command can be used, instead of the above command, to pass an xml options file.

 // saena::options opts((char*)"options001.xml");